 Agricultural and supplies inventories

-Agricultural and supplies inventories (i.e. packaging materials, fertilizers and chemicals) are valued at the lower of cost and NRV.
+Agricultural and supplies inventories (i.e., packaging materials, fertilizers and chemicals) are valued at cost since these are held for use in production.
 Costs are determined using the moving average method.
+Net realizable value is the current replacement cost.